theforeman/puppet-foreman/README.md

 # More info

-See https://theforeman.org or at #theforeman irc channel on freenode
+See https://theforeman.org or #theforeman on matrix.org

 Copyright (c) 2010-2013 Ohad Levy and their respective owners